 The cheetahs were quite far away from the road, hence the poor images, but watching them through the binoculars, I could see every whisker on their beautiful faces.
 Even though many African mammals are quite large, a good pair of binoculars is a must for wildlife watching.
 Here is an excellent guide on choosing the best binoculars for safari.

 Cheetahs are amazing cats to see in the wild, but if you are looking for a more up-close-and-personal introduction, check out this ethical cheetah encounter in Zimbabwe.

 Day 2 – Motlala Reserve game drive

 It’s been raining all day and we had a free morning so we decided to explore the area around our guest house.
 We used the time to watch some very tame Nyalas that were living on the property, but otherwise, are very rare in the wild.
 We also did some bird watching and spotted an African Paradise Flycatcher and a Yellow-Breasted Apalis.

-In the afternoon we took a drive on the guest house property, but the only notable wildlife we saw was a Black Rhino with a calf, elephants and a small group of giraffes.
-The rest of our wildlife watching for the day was concentrated on frogs around the campsite, of which there were plenty of.
+In the afternoon we took a drive in the Motlala Game Reserve, but the only notable wildlife we saw was a Black Rhino with a calf, elephants and a small group of giraffes.
+The rest of our wildlife watching for the day was concentrated on frogs around the lodge, of which there were plenty of.
 In just over an hour we spotted five species: Banded Rubber Frog, Bubbling Kassina, Foam Nest Frog, Snoring Puddle Frog and Guttural Toad.
 The toad I found in our tree house!

 Practically as soon as we drove through the gate this morning, we spotted a Leopard.
 Unfortunately, it was completely concealed in the grass by the time we arrived, so it wasn’t a particularly good sighting.